 Iain Dale 7pm - 10pm

-Coronavirus ‘super spreader’ no longer contagious as he leaves hospital
+Coronavirus ‘super spreader’ no longer contagious as he’s discharged from hospital

 A man at the centre of a UK outbreak of coronavirus has been discharged from hospital and is no longer contagious.